RISKY BUSINESS: The Conqueror

 It was into this cloud of misinformation that Howard Hughes stepped when he picked St. George, Utah.
 The press was telling everyone to remain calm and not to worry.
 Las Vegas was having blast viewing parties.
 The government said loudly and clearly that this was safe.
 And yet everyone in this story – the residence of the area, the producers of the picture, the cast and crew – they all felt like they were potentially in danger.

 Howard Hughes used his government contacts to reach someone in the AEC.
 He had been a major government ally, surely, they would tell him the truth.
 But, the great Howard Hughes received the same lies as everyone else.

 By the time “The Conqueror” arrived in St. George, thousands of sheep had died from the fallout and children and other residence of the area were already beginning to develop leukemia.
 The radiation had infected the water, the food, and the livestock.
-As the cast and crew dined at location restaurants, drank the local milk and water, and snacked on local treats, they were putting the poison into their bodies.
+As the cast and crew dined at local restaurants, drank the local milk and water, and snacked on local treats, they were putting the poison into their bodies.
 And so was everyone who lived there.

 That 1980 congressional report said it best: “The greatest irony of our atmospheric nuclear testing program is that the only victims of U.S. nuclear arms since World War II have been our own people.”

 A Legacy Of Suffering